Electrical testing and certification for UK electricians 2026

 Qualifications needed

-- A relevant electrical qualification — typically City and Guilds 2391 (Inspection, Testing and Certification of Electrical Installations), or the equivalent 2395 qualification
+- A relevant electrical qualification, typically City and Guilds 2391 (Inspection, Testing and Certification of Electrical Installations), or the equivalent 2395 qualification.

-- Up-to-date knowledge of BS 7671 (18th Edition, Amendment 2, in force from 2022)
+- Up-to-date knowledge of BS 7671 (18th Edition, Amendment 2, in force from 2022), which is crucial for ensuring compliance with current standards.

 Pricing EICR and testing work